 \section{Introduction}

-The LIGO-Virgo-KAGRA collaborations have detected around 90 gravitational waves events, all coming from compact binary coalescence (CBC) mergers in all possible configurations of black holes (BHs) and neutron stars (NSs) \cite{GWTC3,ligo_2015,virgo_2014}.
+The LIGO-Virgo-KAGRA collaborations have detected around 90 gravitational wave events, all coming from compact binary coalescence (CBC) mergers in all possible configurations of black holes (BHs) and neutron stars (NSs) \cite{GWTC3,ligo_2015,virgo_2014}.
 The majority of these events were identified as binary black hole mergers.
-Two were identified as binary neutron star mergers namely GW170817 and GW190425 \cite{GW170817, GW190425}, and two as neutron star-black hole mergers namely GW200105 and GW200115 \cite{NSBH-LVK}.
-Only one CBC event GW170817, the BNS merger event, was accompanied by the detection of electromagnetic (EM) counterpart in the wide range of the EM spectrum \cite{GW170817-mult,GW170817-gam}.
+Two were identified as binary neutron star mergers, namely GW170817 and GW190425 \cite{GW170817, GW190425}, and two as neutron star--black hole mergers, namely GW200105 and GW200115 \cite{NSBH-LVK}.
+Only one CBC event GW170817, the binary neutron star (BNS) merger event, was accompanied by the detection of an electromagnetic (EM) counterpart in the wide range of the EM spectrum \cite{GW170817-mult,GW170817-gam}.
 Also, only for GW170817, the identification of the event comes from not only the component mass measurements but also the measurement of tidal deformation and EM counterparts \cite{LIGOScientific:2018hze}.
-Two other noteworthy events are the GW signals GW190814 and GW200210, observed during the third observing run of the LIGO-Virgo detectors.
-They are compact binary merger events where the mass of the secondary companion has significant support in the mass range where both NS and BH can exist ($2.59^{+0.08}_{-0.09}\,M_{\odot}$ and $2.83^{+0.47}_{-0.42}\,M_{\odot}$ with 90\% credible intervals) \cite{GW190814,GWTC3}.
-Hence ambiguity about the nature of the lighter compact object remains as the inference on the nature of the object comes only from the mass measurement.
+Two other noteworthy events are the GW signals GW190814 and GW200210 with an astrophysical probability of around 0.5, observed during the third observing run of the LIGO-Virgo detectors.
+They are compact binary merger events where the mass of the secondary companion has significant support in the mass range where both NS and BH can exist ($2.59^{+0.08}_{-0.09}M_{\odot}$ and $2.83^{+0.47}_{-0.42}M_{\odot}$ with 90\% credible intervals) \cite{GW190814,GWTC3}.
+Hence, ambiguity about the nature of the lighter compact object remains as the inference on the nature of the object comes only from the mass measurement.
 In the absence of an EM counterpart and tidal deformability measurement, the nature of the secondary companion (BH or NS) is not unambiguously known.
-To this end non-linear memory can be of aid as was exemplified for the case of BBH and NSBH \cite{NSBHmem_21}.
+To this end, the nonlinear memory can be of aid as was exemplified in the case of binary black holes (BBHs) and neutron star--black holes (NSBHs) as per the theoretical prediction \cite{NSBHmem_21}.